llxxbb/Nature/README.md

 Please do not think it too complicated. there are only few things be introduced in this project: __data__ and __relation__ between data.
 Just like atoms and there relations make up the complex world, in this project, __data__ make up all your business.
 So I like the name __Nature__.

-__Important__:  this project is in a very early stage, it is far to mature.
+__Important__:  this project is in a very earlier stage, it is far to mature.

 ## A big question